oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 During this process I focussed a lot on the research and conceptual part of this project instead of focussing purely on the visual side, which is my 'normal' way of working, therefor I challenged myself and ran into problems which I have not encountered so far in my studies, which at times could be quite annoying, but also motivating.

 # Outcomes
-The outcome of this transcoding and toolmaking assignment is a game made in Unity, formatte with C#, filled with artefacts from the IISG library regarding the topics of the Cold War.
-This game will take you through multiple encounters to gain additional insights, which are not shown in the metadata in the collections from the IISG.
+The outcome of this transcoding and toolmaking assignment is a game made in Unity, formatted with C#, filled with artefacts from the IISG library regarding the topics of the Cold War.
+This game will take you through encounters to gain additional insights, which are not shown in the metadata in the collections from the IISG.

 ### Outcome Links
 Here you link to your final assignment outcomes.
 This could be a website, a video, etc etc. Please include links to the appropriate GitHub folder on your repository where your coding tool is stored.